 That is you will enjoy NRI income tax benefits until the time you hold the NRI status in India.

-As an NRI, I hope this article has given you valuable insights about tax implications.
+I hope this article has given valuable insights about the tax implications for you as an NRI.
 Let us know your thoughts in the comment section.